An Optimal Control Framework for Online Job Scheduling with General Cost Functions: An Optimal Control Formulation for the Offline GFCS Problem with Identical Release Times

-In order to use Corollary \ref{corr:curve}, one first needs to determine the costate constants $p_k(t_1), k\in \mathcal{A}(r_n)$.
-Unfortunately, for general cost functions, finding those constants is an NP-hard problem.
-However, those constants can be related to the optimal $\alpha$-dual variables in \eqref{eq:H_dual_single machine} assuming identical release times $r_n$.
+In order to use Corollary \ref{corr:curve}, one first needs to determine the costate constants $p_k(t_1), k\in \mathcal{A}(r_n)$ (although in some special cases knowing the exact values of $p_k(t_1)$ is irrelevant in determining the structure of the optimal policy, see, e.g., Proposition 1).
+These constants can be related to the optimal $\alpha$-dual variables in \eqref{eq:H_dual_single machine} assuming identical release times $r_n$.
 To see that, let us define $\beta_t:=p_j(t_1)-g_j(t)$ if at time $t$ job $j$ is scheduled, and $\frac{\alpha_k}{v_k(r_n)}:=p_k(t_1), \forall k\in\mathcal{A}(r_n)$.
 Then, for all the time instances $I_j$ at which job $j$ is scheduled, we have

 which shows that the dual constraint in \eqref{eq:H_dual_single machine} must be tight.
-Thus, if we define the dual variables in terms of costates, the complementary slackness conditions will be satisfied.
-Moreover, given an arbitrary time $t\in I_j$ at which job $j$ is scheduled, from the last condition of the minimum principle in \eqref{eq:costate}, we have $p_j(t_1)-g_j(t)\ge p_k(t_1)-g_k(t), \forall k$.
+Thus, if we define the dual variables in terms of costates as above, the complementary slackness conditions will be satisfied.
+Moreover, given an arbitrary time $t\in I_j$ at which job $j$ is scheduled, from the last condition in \eqref{eq:costate}, we have $p_j(t_1)-g_j(t)\ge p_k(t_1)-g_k(t), \forall k$.
 As we defined $\beta_t=p_j(t_1)-g_j(t)$, we have,

 which shows that the above definitions of dual variables in terms of costates are also dual feasible, and hence must be optimal.
 As a result, we can recover optimal dual variables from the costate curves and vice versa.
 In the next section, we will use the HJB equation to determine costate constants $p_j(t_1), \forall j$ in terms of the variations in the optimal value function.
-Before we get into that characterization, in the following we show that if the cost functions $g_k(t)$ have a simple structure, then knowing the exact values of $p_k(t_1)$ is irrelevant in determining the structure of the optimal policy.
-In other words, merely knowing the general structure of the cost functions $g_k(t)$ would be sufficient to fully determine the upper envelope of the curves $\{p_k(t_1)-g_k(t),\ k\in\mathcal{A}(r_n)\}$.